Health Requirements

 Questions?

-If you have questions or concerns about any of these trainings, including if you are a survivor of interpersonal violence and are having trouble completing it, please contact prevention@salemstate.edu.
+Drug/Alcohol Questions?
+If you have questions or concerns about e-Checkup, the cannabis, or the alcohol courses, including if you are having trouble completing it, please contact prevention@salemstate.edu.

 Access and Accommodation

-To request an accommodation, please contact Disability Services at 978.542.6217 or email disability-services@salemstate.edu.
+To request an accommodation, please contact the Center for Accessible Academic Resources at 978.542.6217 or email caar@salemstate.edu.